Summer 2026 Library Systems, Catalog, and Quick Search Updates

 • Locate focuses on print and physical collections

-• Locate does not include electronic resources
+• Locate includes limited electronic resources

 • Articles, ebooks, and most online materials will be found in Quick Search, not Locate